 - A totally buggy visual battery charge indicator (even on latest firmware)

-Summarising: I’m for now extremely satisfied by the QP1R.
-I was looking for a higher-end-sounding DAP and that’s what I got.
-It delivers that, and just that, and I’m fine with it.
+I was looking for a no-compromise, higher-end-sounding DAP at a still reasonably affordable price, and that’s what I got.
+QP1R delivers that, only that, and I’m totally fine with it.